KristofferC/TimerOutputs.jl/README.md

 ## Resetting

-It is possible to reset a timer by calling `reset_timer!(to::TimerOutput)`.
+A timer is reset by calling `reset_timer!(to::TimerOutput)`.
 This will remove all sections and reset the start of the timer to the current time:

 ```julia
 julia> reset_timer!(to)